WybeNetwork/VistaPanel-Customizations/responsive-domain-search/README.md

 ## How can I install it?
 Create a script tag with `src` pointing to `responsive-domain-search.js` or `responsive-domain-search.min.js` for minified version.

+In case you do not know how to do that or are too lazy to do it, we have provided a ready code below.

-## How to initialize an affiliate code into the search form?
+### How to initialize an affiliate code into the search form?
 A variable "affiliate code" can be defined to put your own affiliate code on the domain search, but, according to iFastNet, this will not give you any money.

 Variable: